dargenioa/mineEdit/README.md

 * Use the footer to open a new page for the provided social media

 #### Demo
-* GIF demo can be found in the demo folder
+* GIF demo can be found in the Demo folder

-* To view a video demo please click <a href=" https://drive.google.com/file/d/1X5VRusqdoIKmrWHwMDcWMKQ7tXItR7P5/view" alt="demo">here</a>